mir-sam-ali/Lexical-Analyzer/README.md

   > Inserts the given token and it's value to the symbol table.
 - lookUp
   > Checks if the given lexeme is already present in the table.
+- printSymbolTable
+  > Prints the contents of the Symbol table.
+- copyString
+  > Copies the passed string into new array and returns the pointer.

 ## Execution